Lorenzo Brino Dead, ‘7th Heaven’ Child Star Dies At 21 After Car Crash

-As TMZ reported, the former child star was driving a Toyota Camry near San Bernardino in the early morning hours on Monday when he lost control and struck a pole.
+As TMZ reported, the former actor was driving a Toyota Camry near San Bernardino in the early morning hours on Monday when he lost control and struck a pole.
 The identity of the victim had not been disclosed until this weekend.

 “The amount of people he touched with his character and charm was unbelievable.
 He was a loyal friend and an amazing brother.
 He would always get my back no matter what,” the friend wrote.
 “Rest In Peace Brother.”